adamliter/adamliter.org/about.md

 My senior year of high school was when I began organizing, though my experiences and the relationships that I made in my undergraduate years were most formative for my views on politics, organizing, and anti-oppressive praxis.
 (Though these views are still growing and evolving and will hopefully always be growing and evolving.)

-Currently, I'm working with a nascent collective, called the [Dis-orientation Collective][DOC].
+Currently, I'm working with a nascent collective called the [Dis-orientation Collective][DOC].
 Check it out, and get involved if you're interested!

 I *really* like coffee.
 I worked as a barista, off-and-on, for a few years at the [Dunn Bros at the Smith Douglas More House][DB].